Kitchen Remodeling Tacoma

 What drives cost:

-We provide a written estimate after your design consultation and site measurement—so you know what you’re paying for before construction begins.
+We provide a written estimate after design consultation and site measurement so you know exactly what you are paying for before construction begins.

 How long will my kitchen remodel take?

-Typical timeline: 4–12 weeks depending on scope, permit approval, and material lead times.
+Typical timelines run 4–12 weeks depending on scope, permit approval, inspections, and material lead times.

 Timeline by project type: